 Wood smoke is a particular concern in the winter, when cold stagnant air and temperature inversions limit air movement.
-Smoldering fires and short smokestacks may create heavy smoke close to the ground that sometimes causes a neighborhood nuisance or an adverse impact on public health and the environment.
+Smoldering fires and short chimneys may create heavy smoke close to the ground that sometimes causes a neighborhood nuisance or an adverse impact on public health and the environment.

-Fortunately, recent advances in wood heater design have resulted in manufacturing of cleaner-burning units.
+Fortunately, recent advances in wood heater design have resulted in the manufacturing of cleaner-burning units.
 The use of these cleaner-burning units, in conjunction with best management practices, can reduce and minimize any adverse health and environmental impacts associated with using these devices.